Ukraine protesters seize building, put up more barricades

 At least three protesters have been killed so far - two from gunshot wounds - after clashes between protesters led by a hard core of radicals and riot police.

-But though radical protesters lit some tires at the main flashpoint area near Dynamo Kiev football stadium, they appeared to have heeded a call from the opposition to maintain a truce.
+But though radical protesters lit some tyres at the main flashpoint area near Dynamo Kiev football stadium, they appeared to have heeded a call from the opposition to maintain a truce.

 Three opposition politicians - Klitschko, former economy minister Arseny Yatsenyuk and far-right nationalist Oleh Tyahnibok - had tried to wring concessions from Yanukovich that would end two months of street protests against his rule.